BLVCHO/se-assignment-2-introduction-to-software-engineering-BLVCHO/README.md

 What are some ethical issues that software engineers might face?
 How can software engineers ensure they adhere to ethical standards in their work?
 Ethical Issues:

-    Privacy: Ensuring the confidentiality of user data and protecting it from unauthorized access.
+    Privacy: git addEnsuring the confidentiality of user data and protecting it from unauthorized access.
     Security: Developing secure software that resists malicious attacks and vulnerabilities.
     Intellectual Property: Respecting copyrights, patents, and avoiding plagiarism.
     Bias and Fairness: Ensuring algorithms and software do not discriminate against any group or individual.